MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ## <a name="techupgrade"></a>Technical upgrade from 19 and earlier

-This section outlines what's required for custom Word report layouts to work properly after a technical upgrade.
+This section outlines what's required for custom report layouts to work properly after a technical upgrade.

 ### Requirements